 What is a node?

-- This is the collective name for a single server and the disks it comes with
+- This is the collective name for a single server and the disks it comes with, you may also hear it referred to as a host too

 - A node will be populated with 1 or 2 physical CPUs, varying RAM density, network adapter(s), onboard ‘out of band’ management NIC interface, (optional) Nvidia GRID card